 Sila

 The Gradual Training starts with Sila, or Virtue, which is purifying the mind by letting go of harmful habits, whether in thought, speech, or action.
-These harmful behaviors, rooted in desire, aversion, and unknowing, create lasting disturbances and block progress on the path.
+These harmful behaviors, rooted in desire, aversion, and ignorance, create lasting disturbances and block progress on the path.

-In the context of the Mundane Eightfold Path, the initial practice of Sila is to get let go of the most damaging behaviors, those that could lead to rebirth in lower states, like the animal realm.
+In the context of the Mundane Eightfold Path, the initial practice of Sila is to let go of the most damaging behaviors, those that could lead to rebirth in lower states, like the animal realm.
 This includes behaviors that reduce a person to acting purely on instincts, such as obsessing over food, sex, power, social status, or indulging in harmful acts like killing, stealing, or exploiting the environment without caring about the harm caused.

 These coarse afflictions block progress because they cloud our ability to notice and let go of more subtle mental afflictions.